-If they missed this deadline and the petition was made the next year, the ranka would not appear until the year after that.
-“And we simply don’t have that kind of leeway,” Houkou said.
+If they missed this deadline and the petition was put off until next year, the ranka would not appear until the year after that.
+“We simply don’t have that kind of leeway,” Houkou said.
 He predicted large-scale landslides in at least three places that spring.

 On foot, traveling from the Setsuka district offices to the Imperial Palace took less than two months.
 On horseback or by horse cart, they could easily make it on time.
 The problem was keeping the blue orchid alive for that long.